yashSrijan/nexmo-developer/_documentation/voice/voice-api/building-blocks/receive-an-inbound-call.md

 navigation_weight: 12
 ---

-# Connect an inbound call
+# Receive an inbound call

 In this building block you see how to receive an inbound call.